lyteword/chspurgeon-tod/volume-3/psalm-68.md

 **Verses 17-18.**

-1\.The comparison between Zion and Sinai.
+1\.
+The comparison between Zion and Sinai.

 (a) The same Lord is there: "The Lord is among, "etc.

 (b) The same attendants: "The chariots," etc.

-2\.The contrast.
+2\.
+The contrast.

 (a) God descended at Sinai, ascended from near Zion.